 Maine Hearings Approval Over Time

-As the table and the below chart indicate, Maine has fallen when it comes to approvals at the Hearing level from 2020 to 2021.
-In 2021, Maine ranked 29th in the nation for highest percentage of approvals at Hearings.
+As the table and the below chart indicate, Maine has fluctuated around the national average when it comes to approvals at the Hearing level from 2020 to 2021.
+In 2022, Maine ranked 18th in the nation for highest percentage of approvals at Hearings.